fffunction/sassaparilla/README.md

 - **em-font(#px)** - convert the value to pixels, based on the base-font-size.
 - **em-base(#px)** - convert the value to pixels, based on the base-line-height.

-We also tend to like these for fine-tuning elements such as letterspacing.
+We also tend to like these for fine-tuning elements such as letter spacing.

 #### Using with Wordpress